-RFA: How many people have died so far in all of the camps in the Kuchar county?
+RFA: How many people have died so far in all of the camps in Kuchar county?

 Police: I do not know the details.
 You should ask my supervisor instead.

-RFA: We received an information saying there are 200 people died in the “re-education” camp in the Ucha township (under Kuchar county) alone.
-So can we assume there were 200 people dead in the Ucha camp alone?
+RFA: We received information saying there are 200 people who died in the “re-education” camp in the Ucha township (under Kuchar county) alone.
+So can we assume there were 200 people who died in the Ucha camp alone?

 Police: No, no, no. You may not.